Nitrux/nitrux-bug-tracker/README.md

 2. Don't leave the specifics up to the community.
 While this is your feature request, it should clearly outline the scope of the request.
 Unclear requests may be subject to closure as being too broad or unclear.
 3. Avoid emotional discussions or motivations.
 4. Don't ask for the moon; be realistic.
-5. When filing a feature request against software not provided by Nitrux.
+5. Avoid filing a feature request against software not maintained or developed by Nitrux.

 ©2021 Nitrux Latinoamericana S.C.